What causes eschar? 5 possible conditions

 If the eschar is peeling or oozing or has symptoms of potential infection, your doctor may recommend a wound treatment method known as debridement to remove dead tissues.

 - autolytic debridement, which involves applying an enzyme-coated dressing that breaks down dead tissue

 - enzymatic debridement, which means to apply chemicals that remove dead skin tissue

 - mechanical debridement, which involves using special tools to remove dead skin

 - surgical debridement to cut away dead tissue

-In addition to treating the wound, your physician will try to make you as comfortable as possible.
-This includes prescribing pain-relieving medications and medications to relieve muscle spasms, which can affect wound healing.
+In addition to treating the wound, your doctor will try to make you as comfortable as possible.
+This includes prescribing pain relieving medications and medications to relieve muscle spasms, which can affect wound healing.
 Antibiotics may be used to prevent infection.
-You will want to eat a healthy diet high in protein, which promotes skin healing.
+You’ll want to eat a healthy diet high in protein, which promotes skin healing.

 In severe instances, surgery may be necessary to remove any infection and reconstruct the skin around the wound.

 - Unstageable/Unclassified Pressure Ulcer. (n.d.).
-National Database of Nursing Quality Indicators.
-Retrieved July 15, 2012, from https://www.nursingquality.org/ndnqipressureulcertraining/module1/Unstageable1.aspx
+Retrieved from https://www.nursingquality.org/ndnqipressureulcertraining/module1/Unstageable1.aspx

 See a list of possible causes in order from the most common to the least.